ceph/ceph/doc/architecture.rst

 Mapping PGs to OSDs
 ~~~~~~~~~~~~~~~~~~~

-Each pool has a number of placement groups.
-CRUSH maps PGs to OSDs dynamically.
+Each pool has a number of placement groups (PGs) within it.
+CRUSH dynamically
-When a Ceph Client stores objects, CRUSH will map each object to a placement
+maps PGs to OSDs.
+When a Ceph Client stores objects, CRUSH maps each RADOS
-group.

-Mapping objects to placement groups creates a layer of indirection between the
+object to a PG.

+This mapping of RADOS objects to PGs implements an abstraction and indirection
-Ceph OSD Daemon and the Ceph Client.
-The Ceph Storage Cluster must be able to
+layer between Ceph OSD Daemons and Ceph Clients.
+The Ceph Storage Cluster must
-grow (or shrink) and rebalance where it stores objects dynamically.
-If the Ceph
+be able to grow (or shrink) and redistribute data adaptively when the internal
+topology changes.

-Client "knew" which Ceph OSD Daemon had which object, that would create a tight
+If the Ceph Client "knew" which Ceph OSD Daemons were storing which objects, a
-coupling between the Ceph Client and the Ceph OSD Daemon.
-Instead, the CRUSH
+tight coupling would exist between the Ceph Client and the Ceph OSD Daemon.
+But Ceph avoids any such tight coupling.
+Instead, the CRUSH algorithm maps each
-algorithm maps each object to a placement group and then maps each placement
+RADOS object to a placement group and then maps each placement group to one or
-group to one or more Ceph OSD Daemons.
-This layer of indirection allows Ceph to
+more Ceph OSD Daemons.
+This "layer of indirection" allows Ceph to rebalance
-rebalance dynamically when new Ceph OSD Daemons and the underlying OSD devices
+dynamically when new Ceph OSD Daemons and their underlying OSD devices come
-come online.
-The following diagram depicts how CRUSH maps objects to placement
+online.
+The following diagram shows how the CRUSH algorithm maps objects to
-groups, and placement groups to OSDs.
+placement groups, and how it maps placement groups to OSDs.

 .. ditaa::